murthyvella/docker-mutltistage/Dokerfile (mutistage)/README.md

-#user this docker file
+#use this docker file

--<with go lang calculater application that you can see use case of multistage build. where it draftiaclly reduce the images size
+<<<<<<<- use this doker file with calculater.go- application code that you can see use case of multistage build. where it draftiaclly reduce the images size
 <img width="1340" height="116" alt="image" src="https://github.com/user-attachments/assets/e335f522-e7d1-4832-8ff5-3e741966c3ae" />
 _______________________________________________________________________________________________________________________________________________________________
 ✅ Image size reduced by approximately** 88.7%**